-WASHINGTON - Rep. Peter Welch (D-Vt.) issued the following statement in response to President Trump’s prescription drug plan:
+WASHINGTON - Rep. Peter Welch (D-Vt.) issued the following statement on President Trump’s press conference with Vladimir Putin in Helsinki:

 In The News